004 - Civil Society and International-Mindedness

 Activity One - Comprehension

-We think that most people have the freedom of speech these days but this is not always the case and as a result people are increasingly using social media to share their thoughts.
-As we have seen in previous lessons to all that is written online is not perceived to be positive and that has forced companies and governments to reassess the amount of freedom people should have.
+We think that most people have the freedom of speech these days but this is not always the case and as a result, people are increasingly using social media to share their thoughts.
+As we have seen in previous lessons everything that is written online is not perceived to be positive which has forced companies and governments to reassess the amount of freedom people should have.
 It is well documented that countries are becoming increasingly authoritarian when it comes to digital platforms.

-- Watch the two YouTube clips and write down how internet censorship has changed over 10 years.
+Watch the YouTube clip and write down how internet censorship occurs in different countries.